The entire Town Hall process is wonderful. It offers a venue that no one else does. - Judy Gignac,

 • Creation of the Arizona Water Commission.

-• Development of current method for selecting judicial candidates for the state’s two most populous counties.
+• Development of current method for selecting judicial candidates for the state’s most populous counties.

 • Establishment of the Ground Water Management Act that provided for the creation of the Department of Water Resources.